teddybear082/CrueltySquadVR-Modloader/README.md

 # CRUELTY SQUAD VR MOD LOADER

-**This is a fork of the excellent modloader developed by crustyrashky and disco0, which installs both disco's 0.2.2b version of the crus modloader as well as files required for a VR mod using the Godot OpenXR Asset and XR Tools asset.**
+**This modloader was developed as a fork of the excellent modloader developed by crustyrashky and disco0, it is now its own repo only to avoid confusion between the VR mod and normal flatscreen modloader.
+But all code for the modloader that makes this work was originally developed by them, and credit goes to them.**

 **YOU SHOULD NOT USE THIS INSTALLER IF YOU DON'T HAVE A VR HEADSET**

 Only use this mod on an official purchased version of the game.

-**This is also in an ALPHA (TESTING) STATE!!!
-Back up EVERYTHING Cruelty Squad associated before trying this version of the modloader.
-Right now it is intended ONLY for VR modders not end-users.**
+**This is also in an BETA (TESTING) STATE!!!
+Back up EVERYTHING Cruelty Squad associated before trying this version of the modloader**

+Post any issues to the Issues tab of this Github so I can keep track of them.
+Or you can contact me on the Cruelty Squad discord modifications channel or on the Flat2VR discord server.

 ## PRELIMINARY STEPS: